Surgical management of hyperthyroidism

 The treatment of hyperthyroidism consists of both symptomatic relief and decreasing the production of thyroid hormone.
 The use of surgery as definitive therapy for hyperthyroidism varies with the cause of the disease and the characteristics of the patient.

 Indications for surgical management of hyperthyroidism and preoperative preparation are reviewed here.
-Thyroidectomy is reviewed in detail elsewhere (see "Initial and reoperative thyroidectomy").
+Thyroidectomy is reviewed in detail elsewhere (see "Initial thyroidectomy").
 Other treatment options are also discussed elsewhere.
 (See "Radioiodine in the treatment of hyperthyroidism" and "Treatment of toxic adenoma and toxic multinodular goiter" and "Graves' hyperthyroidism in nonpregnant adults: Overview of treatment", section on 'Choice of therapy'.)

 The approach outlined below is consistent with Hyperthyroidism Management Guidelines from the American Thyroid Association (ATA) .